-Thank you for participating in our upcoming Fall 2021 Virtual Accounting Fair and/or the Fall 2021 Virtual Undergraduate Job & Internship Fair at Baruch College via Starr Search (Powered by Symplicity).
+Thank you for participating in our upcoming Spring 2022 Virtual Job & Internship Fair at Baruch College via Starr Search (Powered by Symplicity).
 Here are some of the FAQs to help you prepare for this event.

 - Are there browser limitations?
 Symplicity does not support Internet Explorer – please use another browser to access the system.

 - When is my account created?
 Accounts for attending representatives are created as soon as your registration is confirmed.
 You can go to Starr’s login page and click “forgot password” to generate a password and log in any time after that.

 - When can I log in and start looking around?
 You can log in any time after you are sent your log-in information from our office and peruse the system.
 The chat area will become available 1 hour before the event start time – 11AM EST.